Skip to secondary navigation Skip to Catalog Search Skip to Website Search Skip to Accessibility Page Skip to Content

 Current Workshops

 Our workshops are free of charge, registration is usually required.
 Please note target groups and requirements for participation.
-Online workshops takes place via the web conferencing system Big Blue Button (BBB) of Leipzig University.
-You need an appropriate end device, however microphone and webcam are not required.
+For online workshops you need an appropriate end device, however microphone and webcam are not required.
 Questions can be asked via chat.

 Please always check the German version of our homepage to see all current workshops including the ones in English language.